Mule Creek Trail

 6 miles, round trip

 500-foot elevation gain

 This trek takes you through meadows, aspen groves and pine forests, and there are plenty of places to stop for snacks or a picnic lunch.
-You'll see rocky canyons on either side of you for a stretch, and patches of wildflowers in season (it looks like the bloom is taking off).
+You'll see rocky canyons on either side of you for a stretch, and patches of wildflowers in season.

 To get there